If you found this blog, you are one of the few who considers an obvious truth about the toxicants in our every day lives.

 The organ which is most susceptible to toxicant exposure in pets is the largest one – skin!

 The skin is the largest detoxification organ because of its huge surface area.
 The skin of human and non-human animals alike constantly sheds what doesn’t serve the body.
 In this day and age, the skin is working overtime and could really use the help in removing metabolic wastes from normal living, street grime, and any other toxicant that isn’t expelled out the stool or the urine.
-Consider giving your animal a detox bath, a procedure available as a bonus feature of my Detox Protocol: Step One package.
+Consider giving your animal a detox bath, a procedure available as a bonus feature of my upcoming Detox Protocol: Step One package.
 I also have a special mini-course which goes into more depth about cleaning your pets’ environment.